ATOIsus/IELTS/Speaking Prompt.md

              Let’s move on to what people do on the Internet.
 What do you think people do on the Internet?
              What about elderly people?
 Do elderly people use the Internet very much?

+        When I say "Start a New Speaking Mock Test", create a new mock test, reply Ok if you understand.